After your solar is installed in Perth: a 30-day checklist

 Solar installation day is exciting, but there are several important steps to take in the first 30 days to confirm everything is working correctly and you're getting the benefits you paid for.

-Installation day is exciting.
-Your panels are on the roof, the inverter is running, and you can see generation on the monitoring app.
-But there are several important steps to take in the first 30 days to confirm your system is working correctly, that your Synergy account is set up properly for DEBS, and that you have a baseline record for future reference.
+Installation day itself is exciting: your panels are on the roof, the inverter is running, and you can see generation on the monitoring app.
+For what actually happens during the install, see our guide to what happens on solar installation day in Perth.
+The next 30 days are about confirming your system is working correctly, that your Synergy account is set up properly for DEBS, and that you have a baseline record for future reference.

 Documentation received:

-- [ ] Network Connection Notice (NCN) copy — the formal approval from Western Power for your system
+- Not completed: Network Connection Notice (NCN) copy: the formal approval from Western Power for your system

-- [ ] Certificate of Compliance Electrical Work (CCEW) — the safety certification from the licensed electrician
+- Not completed: Certificate of Compliance Electrical Work (CCEW): the safety certification from the licensed electrician

-- [ ] Inverter manual and setup documentation
+- Not completed: Inverter manual and setup documentation

-- [ ] Monitoring platform credentials (app login, monitoring link, or access code)
+- Not completed: Monitoring platform credentials (app login, monitoring link, or access code)

-- [ ] STC (Small-scale Technology Certificate) assignment form — confirms you've assigned the STCs to your installer in exchange for the upfront discount
+- Not completed: STC (Small-scale Technology Certificate) assignment form: confirms you've assigned the STCs to your installer in exchange for the upfront discount

-- [ ] Panel specifications sheets and serial numbers (ideally a list by roof position)
+- Not completed: Panel specification sheets and serial numbers (ideally a list by roof position)

-- [ ] Installer's CEC accreditation number and contact details
+- Not completed: Installer's SAA accreditation number and contact details

 System operation confirmed:

-- [ ] Inverter is operational and showing generation during daylight hours
+- Not completed: Inverter is operational and showing generation during daylight hours

-- [ ] Monitoring app shows live generation from all arrays/strings
+- Not completed: Monitoring app shows live generation from all arrays or strings

-- [ ] Any existing appliances re-energised and working normally after switchboard work
+- Not completed: Any existing appliances re-energised and working normally after switchboard work

-- [ ] Hot water system, air conditioning, and pool pump (if applicable) still working as expected
+- Not completed: Hot water system, air conditioning, and pool pump (if applicable) still working as expected

-- [ ] Switchboard labelled correctly with solar disconnect/isolator clearly marked
+- Not completed: Switchboard labelled correctly with the solar disconnect or isolator clearly marked

-If the inverter is showing fault codes or the monitoring shows unexpectedly low generation (less than ~70% of expected output on a sunny day), ask the installer to investigate before they leave.
+If the inverter is showing fault codes, or the monitoring shows unexpectedly low generation (less than around 70% of expected output on a sunny day), ask the installer to investigate before they leave.

-Set up monitoring alerts: Most inverter monitoring platforms (Fronius Solar.web, Sungrow iSolarCloud, Goodwe SEMS, Enphase Enlighten) allow you to set alerts for:
+Set up monitoring alerts.
+Most inverter monitoring platforms (Fronius Solar.web, Sungrow iSolarCloud, Goodwe SEMS, Enphase Enlighten) let you set alerts for:

-- Generation below a threshold (e.g., less than expected for a sunny day)
+- Generation below a threshold, such as less than expected for a sunny day

 - Inverter fault codes